reigenatk/reigenatk/README.md

 ### Hi there 👋

 I'm Richard.
 I upload all my projects here, some of which are half complete.
-Most are not related to school, but rather just something I explore during my freetime.
+Most are not related to school, but rather just side projects that I explore during my freetime.

 I am still trying to figure out where exactly my interests lie in the computer science industry, but for now I have a slight preference for systems and low level programming as you might be able to tell.